-Whereas, universities have an obligation to uphold ethical standards and ensure that speakers invited by the administration do not legitimize violence, undermine international law, or15compromise the safety and wellbeing of students,
+Whereas, universities have an obligation to uphold ethical standards and ensure that speakers invited by the administration do not legitimize violence, undermine international law, or compromise the safety and wellbeing of students,

 Whereas, Cornell University’s administration has utilized events such as Pathways to Peace to host speakers whose public records are associated with the planning, justification, or execution of large-scale violence,